 A: Contact govroam@jisc.ac.uk and you'll be sent all the appropriate documentation for joining.

 The

 full boarding form

 needs filling out completely.
 It asks for contact information, information about your RADIUS servers and various other pieces of information.
-The form refers to a document.
-Please also fill in that and then send them to govroam@jisc.ac.uk.
+Then send it to govroam@jisc.ac.uk.